MI-DPLA/combine-docker/README.md

 ### Hoes does it work?

-Major components that support Combine -- all installed on a single server when building via the [Combine-Playbook](https://github.com/wsulib/combine-playbook.git) ansible route -- have been broken out into distinct Docker images and containers.
-Using [Docker Compose](https://docs.docker.com/compose/), each of these major components is associated with a **service**.
+Major components that support Combine, all installed on a single server when building via the [Combine-Playbook](https://github.com/wsulib/combine-playbook.git) ansible route, have been broken out into distinct Docker images and containers.
+Using [Docker Compose](https://docs.docker.com/compose/), each of these major components is associated with a Docker Compose **service**.
 Some share base images, others are pulled from 3rd party Docker images (like ElasticSearch and Mongo).

-Docker compose provides a way to interact with all the containers that support Combine at once, even providing some improved ability to view logs, restart services, etc.
+Docker Compose provides a way to interact with all the containers that support Combine at once, even providing some improved ability to view logs, restart services, etc.

 ### Data Integrity